baklazaner/botpress-messenger/README.md

 ### Attachments

-By using this function, you can send any type of attachment to your users ([doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/contenttypes)).
+By using this function, you can send any type of attachment to your users ([facebook doc](https://developers.facebook.com/docs/messenger-platform/send-api-reference/contenttypes)).

 #### sendAttachment(userId, type, url, [options])